 Your Unique Value Proposition is the single most important piece of content on your website.
 Trouble is, the mere thought of having to create one makes most business owners cringe.
 It doesn’t have to be that hard guys, but yes, you do need one.

-I recently read an article that made the case that figuring out what makes you unique and standing out from your competition is bad for business — “Don’t spend anymore time worrying about what makes you different, just get going with it!” — and the crowd went wild!
+I recently read an article that made the case that figuring out what makes you unique and stand out from your competition is bad for business―”Don’t spend any more time worrying about what makes you different, just get going with it!” — and the crowd went wild!

 Readers loved the message because they were given permission to let go of all the traditional marketing advice telling them they NEED!
 To define what makes them UNIQUE!
 OR ELSE!
 And I know why: because for most people, this is really hard.
 Unfortunately, I don’t tell people to skip over something that’s important just because it’s hard.